nlabiris/pokeapi/README.md

 #### 1. Using Visual Studio

-From the menu, click on Project > PokeAPI Properties..., click at the Settings tab and fill the `DatabaseConnectionString` and `DatabaseUsed` fields.
-For the connection string check [https://www.connectionstrings.com/mysql/](MySQL connection strings) for the appropriate format.
+From the menu, click on `Project > PokeAPI Properties...`, click at the Settings tab and fill the `DatabaseConnectionString` and `DatabaseUsed` fields.
+For the connection string check [MySQL connection strings](https://www.connectionstrings.com/mysql/) for the appropriate format.
 Enter `MySQL` at the `DatabaseUsed` field.
 The last option (`LoggingLevel`) is not used at the moment.

 #### 2. Using a simple text editor